Top Tips for Beginner Cross Stitchers

 same type of fabric to the top and bottom of your material and then fixing these

 to the frame.

-embroidery cotton is the thread most commonly used in cross stitch embroidery.
+Stranded embroidery cotton is the thread most commonly used in Cross stitch embroidery.

 It is supplied in skeins, normally 8 metres long, and there are several ranges

-readily obtainable including DMC, Anchor and many others.
+readily obtainable including DMC Stranded Cotton, Anchor Stranded Cotton and many others.
 Cotton is made up of

 six strands.
 You will almost always have to separate out these strands to use a

 smaller number when you are stitching.